AwesomeBootcamp/AwesomeBootcamp.github.io/docs/README.md

   * 2.5 hours on weekends (Sat-Sun)
 * Delivery Mode: Instructor-Led, Online
 * Course fee (Rs.199 per hour)
+* Limited Seats on first come first serve basis  (It is instructor-led; not a MOOC)

 ## Machine Learning for professionals
 * Essentials